Sewer56/sewer56-archives-nx/doc/docs/Specification/File-Header.md

 !!! example "An example"

-    If you were to use Nx to deliver mod updates, you could compare the hashes of your existing files and download only the files that changed.
+    If you were to use R3A to deliver mod updates, you could compare the hashes of your existing files and download only the files that changed.

 !!! question "[Why is max size 256MB](#header-page-count)?"